 Why Homeowners & Renters Insurance May Not Be Enough For Your Bicycle

-Whether you're a newbie or a die-hard enthusiast, there's nothing quite like getting a new (or new to you) bicycle.
+Whether you're an experienced cyclist or just starting out, there's nothing quite like owning a new (or new to you) bicycle.

 Why do I need bicycle insurance?

 According to statistics from the online bicycle registry, Bike Index, bicycle thieves have been on a roll since 2020.